top of page

 Hellooo

 My name is Hannah Bywater, and I am the human being behind this screen.
 Thank you for being here and for sharing these moments with me.
-Life is a journey, and I’m grateful to walk parts of it with you.
+Life is a journey, and I’m grateful to walk this part of it with you.

 Travel has been woven into my story from the very beginning.
-I was only six months old when my parents first brought me to Indonesia.
+I was only six months old when I travelled to Indonesia for the first time with my family.
 I come from a long line of adventurers, so this curiosity for the world is something I get honestly.

 In 2012, my parents’ business, Vested Interest, burned down.
-The fire changed everything.
+The fire changed everything us.
 My family needed time to rebuild, and our travels paused.
-I understood, but the longing to experience the world didn’t fade.
-With a lot of research and some heartfelt persuasion, I convinced my parents to let me travel with a volunteer organization to Kenya when I was thirteen.
-It became my first trip without my family—and it certainly wasn’t the last.
+Our world flipped upside down, but my longing to experience the world didn’t fade.
+One year later, I convinced my parents to let me travel with a volunteer organization to Kenya at thirteen years old.
+That was my first trip without my family—and it certainly wasn’t the last.

-A decade later, I’ve traveled to and lived in countries around the world.
+Over a decade later, I’ve solo traveled and lived in many countries around the world.
+Everywhere I go I make an effort to leave the place better than I found it.
 And I’m not done yet.
-The best is still unfolding.
+The best is yet to come.

 thumb_IMG_4827_1024.jpg